-Head of Faculties are responsible for the care, custody and security of the buildings, stock, stores, furniture, cash, etc under their control.
-They will consult the Executive of Finance in any case where security is thought to be defective or where it is considered that special security arrangements may be needed.
+The Head of Estates is responsible for the care, custody and security of the buildings, stock, stores, furniture, cash, etc under their control.
+They will consult the Chief Financial Operations Officer in any case where security is thought to be defective or where it is considered that special security arrangements may be needed.